torchnyu/blog/_drafts/2020-05-19-my-internships.md

 someone a seemingly innocuous question can turn into an accidental imposition on them.

-As for the job, it was unpaid work that consisted of first programming some models from various papers that I didn't really understand.
-I wrote the first few models in MATLAB, then when that got unwieldy, I switched to Java.
-I figured out a hacky way to get MATLAB to graph the Java simulation by having Java output a bunch of text files that described the simulation, then having MATLAB load them and graph it.

-After that, I was partnered with a college student from Australia.
-He and I were in charge of this project involving a mechanical fish.
-I'll spare you the details but it involved attempting to waterproof a 3d printed fish model that would contain expensive electronics.
-After lots of failed attempts involving a 3d printer in one of the most disgusting rooms I've ever seen and some really messy waterproofing silicone material, I slipped away at the end of the summer.

 # Internship #1: Finance

 My first software development internship came about during the summer after my senior year of high school.
 I had lazed around on the couch for a month or so and my parents wanted me to do something with my summer.
-Another family connection put me in contact with a hedge fund using a Ruby and C++ stack.
+A family connection put me in contact with a hedge fund using a Ruby and C++ stack.
 I emailed them and they set up an interview in person.
 The interview consisted of them reading my resume, asking about some projects and having me write some SQL.
 Even though I didn't know that much, they were very nice and helpful.
 It was probably the easiest job interview process I've ever been through.

 They emailed me back within a few days and told me when to start.
 The job was unpaid, but completely geared towards teaching me instead of